“I Killed Your Contract”. Your Guide to Smart Contract Security

 The careless programmer killed the contract by deleting the function that allowed Ethereum owners to transfer their assets.
 He appeared to have permanently locked the assets in the contract, rendering it completely useless.
 What was the value of Ethereum in these contracts?
 Estimates range from $150 million to $300 million.

 Unfortunately, it was not a one-time occurrence.
-We hear about similar incidents involving DeFi projects several times a month.
+We hear about similar security vulnerabilities involving DeFi projects several times a month.
 According to Rekt.News, at least two major exploits have already occurred in May 2022.
 Fei Rari, a DeFi lender, lost $80 million in a hack attack, while Saddle Finance fell victim to some unscrupulous swindlers who stole $11 million.

 But the DeFi industry's largest and most infamous hack occurred back in August 2021.
 The attacker compromised a smart contract on the Poly Network platform and transferred a total of $610 million to their Ethereum and BSC addresses.